Meaning:

 The Origin Of ‘On Cloud Nine’

-The phrase “on cloud nine” possibly comes from meteorologists, who sometimes classified different types of clouds by using numbers.
+Where does this idiom come from?
+The phrase “on cloud nine” possibly originated from meteorologists, who sometimes classified different types of clouds by using numbers.
 The number given to a cloud was apparently dependent on its altitude.
 So, for example, a cloud given a 9 meant that it was high up, whereas a cloud given a smaller number indicated it was lower down.
 Something along those lines.

 Anyways, in comparison to other commonly used phrases, this one in particular doesn’t look that old.
 It’s earliest appearance (that I know of) is in the Denton Record Chronicle, May 1949.
 To give some context for the following quote, a woman named Betty Hutton was accepted for a movie role, so she describes her feelings with this expression: